Pink Moon: Critical reception

 Island Records launched an unusual promotional campaign for the initial release of Pink Moon.
 They spent the entire promotional budget on full-page advertisements in all major music magazines the month of the record's release.

 Pink Moon received more attention from the UK music press than Drake's first two albums had, but most critical reviews were still brief.

-Jerry Gilbert of Sounds, who had conducted the only known interview with Drake the previous year and who had been his biggest champion up to this point, expressed his disappointment with the album and his frustration at Drake's apparent lack of motivation, saying, "The album consists entirely of Nick's guitar, voice and piano and features all the usual characteristics without ever matching up to Bryter Layter.
+In 1971, Jerry Gilbert of Sounds had conducted the only known interview with Drake.
+Gilbert had championed Drake up to this point, but expressed his disappointment with Pink Moon and his frustration at Drake's apparent lack of motivation, saying, "The album consists entirely of Nick's guitar, voice and piano and features all the usual characteristics without ever matching up to Bryter Layter.
 One has to accept that Nick's songs necessarily require further augmentation, for whilst his own accompaniments are good the songs are not sufficiently strong to stand up without any embroidery at all.
 'Things Behind the Sun' makes it, so does 'Parasite' – but maybe it's time Mr. Drake stopped acting so mysteriously and started getting something properly organised for himself."

-In Melody Maker Mark Plummer appreciated the music, but was distracted by Drake's growing ascetic mythology: "His music is so personal and shyly presented both lyrically and in his confined guitar and piano playing that neither does nor doesn't come over ...
+In Melody Maker, Mark Plummer appreciated the music, but was distracted by Drake's growing ascetic mythology: "His music is so personal and shyly presented both lyrically and in his confined guitar and piano playing that neither does nor doesn't come over ...
 The more you listen to Drake though, the more compelling his music becomes – but all the time it hides from you.
 On 'Things Behind the Sun', he sings to me, embarrassed and shy.
 Perhaps one should play his albums with the sound off and just look at the cover and make the music in your head reciting his words from inside the cover to your own rhythmic heart rhymes ...
 It could be that Nick Drake does not exist at all."